Academic year 2021/22

 KS2 2022 ready reckoners are available as a collection of five data files in the supporting files section.

-For more details on prior attainment group assignment, or on KS2 outcomes please see the ‘Calculating a school’s progress scores’ section of our Primary school accountability in 2022: technical guide.
+For more details on prior attainment group assignment, or on KS2 outcomes please see the ‘Calculating a school’s progress scores’ section of our Primary school accountability in 2022: technical guide (opens in a new tab).

 Attainment and progress by pupil characteristics